In this chapter you will learn how to work with processes.

 SGID) is set on a command, the actual

 GID) becomes that of the owner (and/or owner group) of the command and no longer that of the user or user group that issued the command.
 Effective and real UIDs are therefore different.

 Each time a file is accessed, the system checks the rights of the process according to its effective identifiers.

 A process cannot be run indefinitely, as this would be to the detriment of other running processes and would prevent multitasking.

 The total processing time available is therefore divided into small ranges, and each process (with a priority) accesses the processor in a sequenced manner.
 The process will take several states during its life among the states:

-- dead: the father of the process kills his son.
+- dead: the parent process ends the child process

 When a parent process dies, its children are said to be orphans.
 They are then adopted by the